The Huntington is committed to making its collections, buildings, programs, and services accessible for all visitors.

 Assistive Listening Devices

-For visitors with hearing impairments, assistive listening devices (ALD), sign language interpretation, and real-time captioning are available for all public events; please email or call 626-405-3549 at least ten days in advance of the event to make arrangements.
+For visitors who are deaf or hard of hearing, assistive listening devices (ALD), sign language interpretation, and real-time captioning are available for all public events; please email or call 626-405-3549 at least ten days in advance of the event to make arrangements.

 If you have questions about accessibility at The Huntington, contact us or call 626-405-3549.